Why You Need To Work Both Smarter and Harder

 Bringing It All Together

-All of these strategies play off of one another.
+These strategies play off of one another.

-For example, if you form good work habits—like taking walks every hour, or keeping a to-do list—but you haven’t been able to train your mind to see problems as opportunities, to create something new or prove yourself, well those productivity tips don’t really help you get further—do they?
+For example, if you form good work habits—like taking walks every hour or keeping a to-do list—but you haven’t been able to train your mind to see problems as opportunities, to create something new or prove yourself, well those productivity tips don’t really help you get further; do they?